seejohnrun/seejohnrun.github.io/_posts/2009-08-06-regular-expression-tester.markdown

 RegexPal offers the perfect simplicity for everything I need with regular expressions, and I most definitely consider myself a regex power user.
-Large portions of Zinkk Linguist Engine s liberty software employ regular expressions.
+Large portions of Zinkk Linguist Engine's liberty software employ regular expressions.
 I use RegexPal exclusively to test my expressions for wholeness and proper selection before they re tested or deployed in place.